UK-IPOP/STIMuLINK/README.md

 # STIMuLINK

-Meta repository for work related to STIMuLINK grant
+Meta repository for work related to or produced by STIMuLINK grant